Disney CEO departs Apple’s board with video showdown looming

 SAN FRANCISCO — Walt Disney Co.
-CEO Robert Iger has stepped down from Apple’s board of directors as the two companies prepare to launch their own video streaming services to compete against market leader Netflix.
+CEO Robert Iger has stepped down from Apple’s board of directors as the two companies prepare to launch competing video streaming services aimed at market leader Netflix.

 Apple disclosed Iger’s departure in a regulatory filing Friday, but his resignation became effective Tuesday.
 That’s the same day that Apple announced its long-awaited video streaming service will debut Nov.
 1 and cost only $5 per month, less than half the price of Netflix’s most popular plan.